-Southern Australia has experienced horrendous storms this Spring and no doubt we all have a story to tell about our own experiences.
-Maybe most of your city was without power for more than twenty-four hours, your neighbour’s home was wrecked by a fallen tree or maybe like most areas after heavy storms, your area had the usual clogged drains along streets – filled with leaves and other rubbish, banking up in the road-side gutters and flooding the roads.
+The UK, USA and Australia have experienced horrendous storms this Spring and no doubt we all have a story to tell about our own experiences.
+Maybe most of your city was without power for more than twenty-four hours, your neighbour’s home was wrecked by a fallen tree or maybe like most areas after heavy rain and storms, your area had the usual clogged drains along streets – filled with leaves and other rubbish, banking up in the road-side gutters and flooding the roads.
 Not at all very pleasant!

 But, have you given serious thought to where this murky water goes and from where it has come?